eth-protocol-fellows/protocol-studies/docs/eps/week9-dev.md

-# Study Group Lecutre 9 | Local testing and prototyping
+# Study Group Lecture 9 | Local testing and prototyping

 This development talk is dedicated to testing and prototyping forks locally, it discusses the current state and ideas being worked on.